 Additionally, to correct placement, ensure that your cat can access the cat tree.

-We mentioned already, if your cat is injured or old (or if he’s still a kitten), he may have trouble jumping on the cat tree.
+We mentioned that if your feline friend is injured, older,or still a kitten, they may have trouble jumping up on to the cat tree.
 You can solve the problem by adding a step in between the floor and the lowest perch.
-Either place a cat tree near furniture, install and additional shelf, or place a sturdy box next to a cat tree.
+Either place a cat tree near furniture, install an additional cat shelf, or place a sturdy box next to the cat tree.

-Also, if you have more than one cat, a particular individual may not dare or want to climb on a cat tree in a specific location, especially, it’s already “claimed” by the other cats.
+Also if you have more than one cat, a particular individual may not dare or want to climb on a cat tree in a specific location, especially if it’s already claimed by one of your other cats.

-It, though, depends on your cats.
-Some may coexist on the same cat tree easily.
+This does depend on your cats.
+Cats are solitary animals in the wild.
+Your furry friends may coexist on the same cat tree easily.
 Especially if the more dominant cat can take the top perch.
-Some cats, however, won’t be happy to share a cat tree.
+Some cats however, won’t be happy to share a cat tree.
 You have to make a judgment by what you observe.

-This may lead to the necessity of having more than one cat tree, placed in different locations.
-Of course, it’s not true if your cats get along well and do not mind the company of others.
+This may lead to the necessity of having more than one cat tree placed in different locations of your home.
+Of course if your cats get along well and don’t mind being in the small space of a cat tree all together.
 On the other hand, even cats who are friendly to each other will benefit from cat tree availability in alternating locations.
 Even a single cat household will benefit from it.
-Remember, cats love options.
+Remember that your feline friend loves options.

 Now that you have solved the placement and accessibility issues, it’s likely that your cat already uses the cat tree.
-However, if your cat is still reluctant, there are several ways to encourage him.
+If your kitty is still reluctant, there are several ways to encourage them.

 1. Place some food on the floor next to a cat tree.
-Allow your cat to eat them, pet him and praise, and let him see that his new furniture does not pose harm.
+Allow your cat to eat them, pet and praise them, and let them see that their new piece of cat furniture does not pose them harm.
 If your cat is not afraid of the cat tree, most likely you will not have to repeat this step.
-However, if your cat is in stress, you may want to repeat this several times, with a pause between.
+However, if your cat is enduring some form of stress, you may want to repeat this several times with a break between training sessions.

-Instead of food, you can also use playing near the cat tree.
-There must be a toy that your cat loves, so initiate play in a location that is safe (in your cat’s opinion) and move closer.
-Let the passion of the game carry your cat away.
+Instead of food, you can also use playing near the cat tree to make it more attractive.
+There must be a toy that your cat loves, so initiate play in a location that is safe (in your cat’s opinion) and move closer and closer.
+Let the passion of the game help eliminate your cat’s hesitation.

 2. Place some food on the lower shelves of the cat tree, once your cat eats comfortably next to it.
-You may show the treat to your cat beforehand and scratch the surface of the perch with your fingers to get your pet’s attention.
-Alternatively, you can leave it for your cat to discover on its own.
+You may show the treats to your cat beforehand and scratch the surface of the perch with your fingers to get your pet’s attention.
+Alternatively, you can leave it for your kitty to discover on its own.

-In place of treats, you can also use a play.
-Slide your cat’s favorite toy along the floor, place it on a cat tree, and position, so your cat does not have a direct view on it, but make sure he was all eyes and ears before.
-This will raise his curiosity, and he may go after it.
+In place of treats, you can also use a play session.
+Slide your cat’s favorite toy along the floor, place it on the cat tree, and try to hide it in the cat tree so your cat loses sight of it.
+This will raise their curiosity and they will likely go after it.

-If he’s afraid, play as you usually would in the same room, but try sliding the toy over the lower part of the cat tree occasionally, and return to regular playing instantly.
+If they are still afraid, play as you usually would in the same room.
+Try sliding their favorite toy over the lower part of the cat tree occasionally and return to regular playing instantly.
 At some point, your cat will jump on the cat tree after the toy.
-Praise him, and depending on his stress level, continue playing on a cat tree, or get back on the floor.
+Praise them lavishly.
+Depending on their stress level, continue playing on the cat tree or get back on the floor.

 3. After your cat has learned to accept lower shelves, it probably won’t be challenging to encourage further explorations.
-You will allow your cat to investigate more of his new furniture gradually if you apply the same approach each step forward.
+You will allow your cat to investigate more of his new piece of cat furniture gradually if you apply the same approach each step forward.
 The important part is to be patient.
-Any force can create the opposite effect.
-If your cat is afraid to explore the cat tree, placing him on it forcefully will only increase the fear.
+Any attempts to force acceptance can create the opposite effect.
+If your cat is afraid to explore the cat tree, placing them on it forcefully will only increase their fear.

-One of the most useful things why cats love heights is they provide protection.
-It’s true in nature, and it’s true for the household environment.
-Of course, there are no death threats to your cat in your home.
-At the same time, cats can be scared of dogs, kids, other pets and other cats, as well.
+One of the most useful things to understand is why cats love heights is that it provides them protection.
+It’s true in nature and it’s true for the household environment.
+Of course, there are no predatory threats to your four legged fur baby in your home.
+At the same time, cats can be scared of dogs, kids, other pets and other cats as well.

-It does not need to be something obvious, like a kid pulling a cat by its tail, or a dog chewing his ears off.
+It doesn’t need to be something obvious, like a kid pulling a cat by its tail, or a dog chewing chasing them.
 Sometimes just the presence of a possible threat may encourage your cat to take some steps of action.
-For example, as the dog enters the room, a cat may feel it’s safer to climb the cat tree.
-No further action needed.
+For example, as your dog enters the room, a cat may feel it’s safer to climb the cat tree.
+No further action on your part is needed.

-However, it will only work if you ensure that any possible bother will not reach the cat on the cat tree.
-For example, with dogs or small kids, you may provide the cat tree located, so the dog (or the kid) is not able to reach the top shelf or place it in a room where the dog or kids do not enter often.
+However, it will only work if you ensure that any possible predator (in your cats eyes) will not reach them on the cat tree.
+For example, with dogs or small kids, you’ll want to make sure the cat tree is located so the dog or the kid are not able to reach the top shelf.
+Alternatively you can place it in a room where the dog or kids do not enter often.

-If your kids are larger (this includes your spouse, parents, and grandparents), you may explain not to bother a cat, at times when he’s residing on a cat tree, and make sure that everyone (including you) sticks to this agreement.
+If your kids are older (this includes your spouse, parents, and grandparents), you may ask them not to bother your cat when they are lounging on the cat tree.
+Make sure that everyone (including you) sticks to this agreement.

-A cat tree must be like safe heaven in the eyes of your cat, and isn’t it the reason you’ve got the cat tree in the first place?
+A cat tree must feel like a safe heaven in the eyes of your cat.
+If you think about it, isn’t that the reason you got the cat tree in the first place?